 Summary

-The inception and evolution of cloud computing has fundamentally changed the way businesses operate, offering limitless scalability and flexibility in how computing resources can be allocated.
-This saves cost on procurement and management of on-premise infrastructure thereby resulting in cost efficiency in development and deployment of applications.
-Cloud computing continues to revolutionize how businesses operating allowing businesses to concentrate on innovation rather than complex IT infrastructure with the shift from Iaas to Paas and to Saas.
-These service model will probably develop further with some of the recent trends such as serverless computing that allows developers focus solely on writing code.
+The inception and evolution of cloud computing has fundamentally changed the way businesses operate, offering limitless scalability and flexibility in how computing resources can be allocated, Saving cost on procurement and management of on-premise infrastructure thereby resulting in cost efficiency in development and deployment of applications.
+Cloud computing continues to revolutionize how businesses operate, allowing them focus on innovating rather than managing complex IT infrastructure.
+The various service model are likely to develop further with some of the latest trends such as serverless computing and serverless functions otherwise known as Function as a Service (Faas) that allows developers focus solely on writing code.
 These evolutions aim to provide increasingly advanced and integrated solutions to meet the needs of businesses.
 Cloud computing aims to provide incredibly advanced automations, Intelligence and personalization resulting in increased efficiency and agility

 Top comments (0)